ericsmoore/pandoc-weasyprint-tmpl/README.md

-My template for typesetting novels.
+My template for typesetting novels using Pandoc through WeasyPrint.
 Very hardcoded and bad.

 Based off NYRB, William Morrow *The Hobbit*, and others.